enhance-dev/enhance-image/readme.md

 ### Configuration

-The image transformation service works by taking a source image from your project and applying transformations based on size, image format, and image quality.
+The image transformation service works by taking a source image from your project and generating new variants of it by applying transformations based on size, image format, and image quality.

 These configuration options can be specified in [your project's Preflight file](https://enhance.dev/docs/conventions/preflight), under the `plugins` key.
 For example: